f3d-app/f3d/doc/user/03-OPTIONS.md

 > `stochastic` is introducing a lot of noise with strong translucency.
 > It works better when combined with temporal anti-aliasing (when using `--anti-aliasing=taa` option)
 > `sort` is only working for 3D gaussians and requires compute shaders support.
-> Alternatively, `sort_cpu` will give the same result and work everywhere but it's much slower.
+> Alternatively, `sort_cpu` gives the same result and works everywhere but it's much slower.

 #### compare